-A general decrease in a metabolism in "delayed" grafts (7 days) was also found by measuring the uptake of 2-deoxyglucose by the tissue; higher 2deoxyglucose transport was found in the less balky frontal and medial part of the graft, where it was attributed to better interconnection of this part of the graft with the host's translated to better interconnection of this part of the graft with the host's translated to better interconnection of this part of the graft with the host's translated to better interconnection of the grafts in TR-in sevential between the two types of grafts.
-The greater balk of the grafts in TR-in is evidenity a disadvantage, because the connections of large grafts with the host structures are concentrated mainly peripherally (Steedman et al. 1983).
+A general decrease in a metabolism in "delayed" grafts (7 days) was also found by measuring the uptake of 2-deoxyglucose by the tissue; higher 2deoxyglucose transport was found in the less balks frontal and medial part of the graft, where it was attributed to better interconnection of this part of the graft with the host's translated to better interconnection of this part of the graft with the host's translated to better interconnection of this part of the graft with the host's translated to better interconnection of the grafts in TR-in is evidenity a disadvantage, because the connections of large grafts with the host structures are concentrated mainly peripherally (Steedman et al. 1983).

-The differences in choline acceptransferase (ChAT) activity are also indicative of differences in choliner get of innervation from the boxt's brain.
+The differences in choline acceptransferase (ChAT) activity are also indicative of differences in choliner get of innervation from the box's brain.
 ChAT occurs practically solely in cholinergic neurons and its concentration likewise depends on innervation from other structures.
 Reduced ChAT activity may be a sign of lower density of cholinergic innervation of the grafts from the surrounding structures of the host.
 From this aspect, TR8, ought to be better innervated than TR8.
 This corresponds to histological findings confirming grater width of the zone of complete union of the graft neuropil with the host's tissue in TR6 (Němeček et al. 1989a).

 The other enzyme whose activity we measured and which is responsible for the degradation of acetylcholine, is present in both the neurons and the glia cells.
-Its higher concentration in \mathbf{T}{14} than in \mathbf{TR}6 could reflect the increase in the amount of glia, found chiefly in the surface layers in \mathbf{TR}6 .
+Its higher concentration in $\mathbf{T}{14}$ than in $\mathbf{TR}6$ could reflect the increase in the amount of glia, found chiefly in the surface layers in $\mathbf{TR}6$ .
 These zones of raised glial density are probably the outcome of regression processes (Němeček et al. 1989n).
-The higher AChE activity in TR{44} as against TR{6} could likewise be a manifestation of differences in glial metabolism in the two types of grafts.
-The increase in the glutamine concentration (a glial marker) found in TR{44} shows that the activity of the glia in delayed grafts is probably higher than in TR{66} or in the control.
+The higher AChE activity in $TR{44}$ as against $TR{6}$ could likewise be a manifestation of differences in glial metabolism in the two types of grafts.
+The increase in the glutamine concentration (a glial marker) found in $TR{44}$ shows that the activity of the glia in delayed grafts is probably higher than in $TR{66}$ or in the control.